Danielskauge/Reinforcement-Learning/README.md

 ***Potential future features***

 - Clipped Double Q learning from TD3.
-    - I have implemented it elsewhere, but it is currently excluded for being slow and messy.
+    - I have implemented it elsewhere, and will add it here later.
 - Prioritized Experience Replay
-    - Could improve sample efficiency, particularly important for real life robotics.
+    - Could improve sampling efficiency.

 ***Requirements***
 - gym